zenecture/neuroflow/README.md

 ```

 The learning rate is a partial function from current iteration and learning rate to new learning rate.
 The `lossFunction` computes loss and gradient,
 which will be backpropped into the raw output layer of a net.
 The `batchSize` defines how many samples are presented per weight update.
 The `updateRule` defines how weights are updated for gradient descent.
+Training terminates after `iterations`, or if loss satisfies `precision`.
-Another important aspect is the numerical type of the net, which is set by explicitly annotating the type `Double` on the settings instance.
+Another important aspect is the numerical type of the net, which is set by explicitly annotating `Double` on the settings instance.
 For instance, on the GPU, you might want to work with `Float` instead of `Double`.

 Have a look at the `Settings` class for the complete list of options.